wheaty95/CoinChase/README.md

-A Simple (REALLY simple) "Coin Chase" game for the C64 programmed in assembly.
+A simple (REALLY simple) "Coin Chase" game for the C64 programmed in assembly.

 To get the project running: